mmu-webdesign/Level4-web-term-1/CSS/css02/12-background-images.md

 - Return to `exercise-12.html` in your editor.

-- Add the following line to th `.balloon` class:
+- Add the following line to the `.balloon` class:

 ```
     background-position: center;